Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 If your network adapter doesn’t have support for hosted networks, you should be able to fix it by downloading and installing the latest drivers for your network adapter.

-If you don’t want to install the network drivers on your own, there’s a great tool that’ll do that for you.
+If you don’t want to install the network drivers on your own, we suggest you use a dedicated driver updater tool that’ll do that for you.

 - Open Device Manager.

-- Once the Properties window opens, go to Advanced tab.
+- Once the Properties window opens, go to the Advanced tab.

 - Select HT mode option and from the Value menu select Enabled.